 With only a sliver of moonlight and the soft glow of neighboring anchor lights, Allen jumped out of bed to determine if we had broken free of our mooring ball.
-Night vision binoculars proved essential to confirm where we were relative to the shoreline and neighboring boats.
+Night vision binoculars proved essential to confirm where we were relative to the shoreline and nearby boats.
 At the point Allen woke Jim I knew there was a problem so I joined the triage discussion in the galley now fully underway.
-Of course on this boat, we have a multitude of electronic devices and part of the confusion was that they were not in agreement of any boat movement.
-We appeared to still be secure on the ball but had the ball moved?
+Of course on this boat, we have a multitude of electronic devices to signal whether we’ve moved from our location.
+Part of the confusion was that the devices were not in agreement–some alerted us that we were now in a different spot, while others said we were safe and sound on our mooring.
+We looked over the bow and noticed we were still attached to the ball, but had it moved?
 Not likely given that it’s attached to a concrete block at the bottom of the sea.
 But why would our trusty GPS alarm sound?
 GPS failure?
 Garmin no doubt would deny that possibility.

 Allen eventually returned to bed but it was a sleepless night as GPS alerted us two additional times.
-In the morning as we caffeinated our sleepy bodies, we continued the discussion and speculation.
+In the morning, we caffeinated our sleepy bodies and continued the discussion and speculation.
 Allen dove on the mooring line and confirmed all was good.
 It continues to be a mystery.
 Yawn.

 Enjoyed this post?